-6. Dismissal from residence.

-7. Dismissal: Dismissal means the compulsory and complete withdrawal of the student from Concordia; it is not automatically preceded by a suspension.
+- 6. Dismissal from residence. - 7.
+Dismissal: Dismissal means the compulsory and complete withdrawal of the student from Concordia; it is not automatically preceded by a suspension.
 A permanent entry is made in the student's academic record indicating the reason for dismissal; dismissal is indicated on official transcripts as a Required to Withdraw.
-The student may apply for readmission after a time determined by the Dean; the student's application for readmission must be approved by the Dean and the Registrar.
-The Dean must place a readmitted student on disciplinary probation.
+The student may apply for readmission after a time determined by the Director of Student Life and Learning; the student's application for readmission must be approved by the Director of Student Life and Learning and the Registrar.
+The Director of Student Life and Learning must place a readmitted student on disciplinary probation.